 "24-5-1.
-IMMUNIZATION REGULATIONS. --
+IMMUNIZATION REGULATIONS.--

-The public health division of the department of Α. health shall, after consultation with the public education department and the early childhood education and care department, promulgate rules governing the immunization against diseases deemed to be dangerous to the public health, to be required of children attending licensed child care and licensed early childhood care programs and public, private, home or parochial schools in the state.
-Rules promulgated pursuant to this subsection shall establish the immunizations required and the manner and frequency of their administration in accordance with recommendations from the department of health or the American academy of pediatrics.
+The public health division of the department of health shall, after consultation with the [state board of] public education department and the early childhood education and care department, promulgate rules [and regulations] governing the immunization against diseases deemed to be dangerous to the public health, to be required of children attending child care programs and public, private, home or parochial schools in the state.
+Rules promulgated pursuant to this subsection shall establish the immunizations required and the manner and frequency of their administration [shall conform to] in accordance with recommendations [of] from the [advisory committee on immunization practices of the United States] department of health [and human services and] or the American academy of pediatrics.
 The public health division shall supervise and secure the enforcement of the required immunization program.